The problem

 Two things need to happen at once: building alternatives, and changing the rules.
 Federated tools, open protocols, community infrastructure.
 But also law, public procurement, standards bodies.
 One without the other is not enough.

-A call to act
+A call to action

 -